WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 #### What did you achieve?

-* Gave lightening talk on CSP
+* Gave lightening talk on CSP: https://doi.org/10.5281/zenodo.3527695
+  * KW: Really great job!
 * Ran lab group
+  * KW: Thank you!
 * More transcription analysis!
+  * KW: GO GO GO!

 #### What did you struggle with?

 * Nerves!
+  * KW: Ha - that makes sense - but great job on giving the talk a go!ze

 #### Where do you need help from Kirstie?

 * Preparing for tech session
+  * KW: Fun meeting!

 #### Any other topics

 * CSP road map - next priority?
+  * KW: Yes - I think so :muscle:

 ### Date: 09 October 2019